circonus/product-docs/circonus3/visualizations/introduction.md

 The Alerts visualization supports two visualization types:

-**Trend** allows you to create **line** or **bar** charts showing alerts trends, supports stacking, and can display all alerts or a filtered set.
+- **Trend** allows you to create **line** or **bar** charts showing alert trends, supports stacking, and can display all alerts or a filtered set.

-**Table** allows you display a filtered set of alerts, showing alert name, status, time it occured, severity and available actions.
+- The **Table** allows you to display a filtered set of alerts, showing the alert name, status, the time it occurred, severity and available actions.

-See [Alert Visualizations](/circonus3/visualizations/alerts/) for further information on specific configuration options availble.
+See [Alert Visualizations](/circonus3/visualizations/alerts/) for further information on specific configuration options available.

 ### Time Series Builder Visualizations